 This bathing area was the “stage” of the famous Battle of Salga.
 In 1581, the people of Angra resisted Spanish rule by releasing bulls on the invaders.
 For two years, Terceira became the only independent Portuguese territory.

-Located just twelve kilometres from the city of Angra do Heroísmo, the bay has an extensive grassy solarium, two pontoons with stairs leading down to the sea and a semi-natural swimming pool that attracts thousands of visitors every year.
+Located just twelve kilometers from the city of Angra do Heroísmo, the bay has an extensive grassy solarium, two pontoons with stairs leading down to the sea, and a semi-natural swimming pool that attracts thousands of visitors every year.

-Here you’ll find various facilities to support bathers, including car parks, access for people with reduced mobility, a bar, showers, and toilets.
-This seaside resort is a guarded and safe beach and is recognised every year with the Blue Flag, Accessible Beach and Golden Beach.
+Here, you’ll find various facilities to support bathers, including car parks, access for people with reduced mobility, a bar, showers, and toilets.
+This seaside resort offers a guarded and safe beach, and every year, it earns recognition with the Blue Flag, Accessible Beach, and Golden Beach awards.

 Complementary Information